Authentick/admin-documentation/installation/setting-up-the-system.md

 ### Required pre-requisites

-Before you proceed, make sure you full fill the following criteria:
+Before you proceed, make sure you fulfill the following criteria:

 * [ ] Running a supported distribution with Snap
 * [ ] SMTP account